-This giant garlic-leek is an essential crop to cultivate for both edible and ornamental purposes.
+This large garlic-leek can be grown for both its edible and ornamental qualities.

-This is a very interesting plant of the allium family (onion, garlic, leek, etc) called Elephant Garlic (sometimes also called Russian garlic).
+This is a fascinating plant of the allium family (onion, garlic, leek, etc) called Elephant Garlic (also called Russian garlic).
 The bulbs are giant and can be cooked the same way as any other garlic, but are actually related to leeks due to their horticultural properties.
 The flower stalk can go up to 2 metres high and the large purple flowers make a stunning show in the backyard.
-Where we are in Australia, they bloom by mid-December which makes the yard look quite magical during the holidays.
-Bees love them too!
+Where we are in Australia, they bloom by mid-December, which makes the yard look quite magical during the holidays.
+Bees love them, too!
 They can be perennials if left in the ground and come back multiplying every year.
 Many were planted in our established garden in Tumba way before we moved in.
 This is how I discovered them and learned they were edible as well.
 The taste is milder than the conventional garlic and has a sweeter flavour.
 I did a bit of a bulb dispatch the first year as they were getting overpacked.
 I left some in the rockeries for ornamental purposes and re-sow each year a bunch of big cloves in a patch designated for edibles.
-That always makes too much for us to use but I can also share, sell and plant out a new crop when needed.
+That always makes too much for us to use, but I can also share, sell, and plant a new crop when needed.
 The flowers can be cut and dried for decorative purposes and the cured clove heads can be stored for months.

 Enjoying backyard elephant garlic • Photography © Bottle and Brush Studio 2020-22

 GROWING & COOKING TIPS